-Effective July 22, 2019, the long anticipated changes to the Radar Renewal requirements will be implemented.
-The changes announced in the Federal Register of June 7, 2019 have been only slightly modified from the original proposal of June 18, 2018 and are as follows:
+Maybe not you.
+Effective July 22, 2019, the long anticipated changes to the Radar Renewal requirements were implemented.
+The changes announced in the Federal Register of June 7, 2019 had been only slightly modified from the original proposal of June 18, 2018 and are as follows:

 - A mariner who serves in a relevant position on board a radar-equipped vessel for 1 year in the previous 5 years will no longer be required to complete a Coast Guard-approved or accepted refresher or re-certification course to renew his or her Radar Observer endorsement.
 “Relevant sea service” means having served in a position that uses radar for navigation and collision avoidance purposes on a radar-equipped vessel.